 Hershey (HSY) Gains As Market Dips: What You Should Know

-Coming into today, shares of the chocolate bar and candy maker had lost 4.78% in the past month.
-In that same time, the Consumer Staples sector lost 6.82%, while the S&P 500 lost 9.06%.
+Heading into today, shares of the chocolate bar and candy maker had lost 4.27% over the past month, outpacing the Consumer Staples sector's loss of 7.2% and the S&P 500's loss of 10.24% in that time.

 Investors will be hoping for strength from Hershey as it approaches its next earnings release.
-On that day, Hershey is projected to report earnings of $2.07 per share, which would represent a year-over-year decline of 1.43%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.61 billion, up 10.44% from the prior-year quarter.
+In that report, analysts expect Hershey to post earnings of $2.07 per share.
+This would mark a year-over-year decline of 1.43%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.61 billion, up 10.43% from the year-ago period.

-Any recent changes to analyst estimates for Hershey should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Hershey.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.08% higher within the past month.
-Hershey is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Hershey is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Hershey is currently trading at a Forward P/E ratio of 26.75.
-For comparison, its industry has an average Forward P/E of 24.96, which means Hershey is trading at a premium to the group.
+Valuation is also important, so investors should note that Hershey has a Forward P/E ratio of 27.22 right now.
+For comparison, its industry has an average Forward P/E of 25.43, which means Hershey is trading at a premium to the group.

-Meanwhile, HSY's PEG ratio is currently 3.49.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Food - Confectionery was holding an average PEG ratio of 3.49 at yesterday's closing price.
+Meanwhile, HSY's PEG ratio is currently 3.55.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+HSY's industry had an average PEG ratio of 3.55 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.